bhavya-data-analysis/reflective-decision-intelligence/README.md

 - the same system grows deeper over time
 - new capabilities are added only when they are earned
 - explanations remain local and inspectable

-This is not a demo or a toy.
-It is an attempt to build a **serious learning system around human decision-making**.
+It is an attempt to build a **learning system around human decision-making**.

 ---